DataDog/hiring-engineers/answers.md

 ![hostmapview](./Screenshots/monitorCreate.png)

-Conditional variables allow us to create a custom notification dependint on the triggerent event type.
+Conditional variables allow us to create a custom notifications corresponding to triggerent event type.
 The use of template and tag variables provide detailed information in the notification to assist any responders that may be trying to resolve issues related to the monitor.

-In the demonstration monitor, outside of all of the conditional variables, is an email address that will recieve the notification any time the monitor is triggered.
-You can also add the alert recipeints to individual condidtional variables if you do not want them to receive messages for every event type.
-Below is an example plaintext mardown that will control what messages get sent when an alert, warning or no data threshold is reached.
+In this demonstration monitor, outside of all of the conditional variables, is an email address that will recieve the notification any time the monitor is triggered, regardless of event type.
+You could also add the alert recipeints to individual condidtional variables if you do not want them to receive messages for every event type.
+Below is an example that will send notifications when an alert, warning, or no data threshold is reached.

 ```
 {{#is_alert}}